Animated close-up of a young boy with glasses and his eyes closed, breathing slowly in and out

 Overview

-We worked within SickKids' established character design system and adapted licensed stock illustrations to maintain a consistent visual style across the series.
+To ensure these resources felt like a natural extension of the SickKids brand, we worked within their established character design system, adapting existing illustrations to maintain a cohesive visual style across the series.

 Approach